Tender and buttery Brioche French Toast: a breakfast the whole family will love!

 - In a large mixing bowl, whisk together the almond milk, coconut oil, maple syrup, salt, cinnamon, eggs, flour, and orange zest until combined.

 - Add the slices of brioche to the egg mixture, making sure to penetrate all of the pieces of bread with the egg.
 Let the bread soak for 3-5 minutes.

-- Repeat steps 3 & 4, greasing with additional oil between batches, or until the french toast slices are all cooked.
+- Repeat steps 4 & 5 until all of the french toast is cooked.

-- Serve hot with your favorite toppings: maple syrup, butter, fruit, whipped cream, nut butter, powdered sugar, diced dates, or chocolate!
+- Serve the french toast hot with your favorite toppings: maple syrup, butter, fruit, whipped cream, nut butter, powdered sugar, diced dates, or chocolate chips.